Akamine20496/artifact-rng-java/README.md

   [KeqingMains](https://keqingmains.com/misc/artifacts/#Substats)

 ## Disclaimer
-- This Web Application is not affiliated with HoYoVerse or miHoYo.
+- This Desktop Application is not affiliated with HoYoVerse or miHoYo.